 While it’s not mandatory to hire a bankruptcy attorney, doing so can increase your success rate.
 The cost of hiring one depends on the bankruptcy type, the complexity of the case, and the state.
 It usually starts at around $1,500.

+There will be fees for two mandatory personal finance courses you must complete.
+Each will cost $50, though you could try for a fee waiver.
 There are also miscellaneous fees to consider, such as document reproduction, printing and mailing fees, parking fees, and so forth.
 Since you’ll have to file in person, factor in things like travel time, gas, and missed hours at work.

-You must attend financial management courses
+You must attend two financial education courses

 When declaring bankruptcy, you’ll need to take two courses.